Harry Bertoia: Other work

 Marshall University Memorial Fountain in 2020.

 Bertoia was the sculptor commissioned to create the Marshall University Memorial Fountain in Huntington, West Virginia, to honor the university's football team in the wake of the plane crash that killed them on November 14, 1970.
-For more information on the disaster, see Marshall University air disaster.

-The 1954 Gordon Bunshaft building for Manufacturer's Hanover Trust-now JPMorgan Chase (510 Fifth Avenue at West 43rd Street, New York City) included a full building-width, second-floor screen-sculpture by Bertoia.
+The 1954 Gordon Bunshaft building for Manufacturer's Hanover Trust, now JPMorgan Chase (510 Fifth Avenue at West 43rd Street, New York City) included a full building-width, second-floor screen-sculpture by Bertoia.
 It was dismantled and removed in 2010 by J. P. Morgan Chase.

 At some point after 2011, the screen-sculpture was re-installed on the second floor, where it is now on view.
 Since October 2016, this location is the global flagship for The North Face, a California-based outdoor lifestyle brand.

 Bertoia was also commissioned to make a screen sculpture for the Embassy of the United States in Caracas, Venezuela, in 1958.
 The building, located in the Chacao Municipality (former Sucre District), now serves as the headquarters of Venezuela's Ministry of the People's Power for Tourism, while the embassy was moved to a bigger site in Valle Arriba in 1995.
 Bertoia's sculpture, spanning the entire vertical length of the building, is still in place.

+Harry's first European exhibit of his sculptural work took place at the US Pavilion of the 1958 Brussels World’s Fair, alongside Alexander Calder.

 The 'Golden Sun' was commissioned in 1967 for The Whiting, an auditorium in Flint, Michigan.
 Seven feet in diameter, the spherical sculpture consists of 675 gold-plated stainless steel branches and hangs in the building's lobby.

+In 2019, the Harry Bertoia Foundation launched a catalogue raisonné project, which seeks to document and research the diverse and extensive artistic practice of the artist.